Indigenous Artist Award

-Celebrating and supporting individual Indigenous artists and collectives
+Celebrating and supporting Indigenous artists and collectives

 Eligibility Criteria: